CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_sourmash.md

 - [Contaminants](www.bioinformatics.babraham.ac.uk/projects/fastqc)
 - [plasmids/vectors](http://www.ncbi.nlm.nih.gov/VecScreen/UniVec.html)

 {% include note.html content="Just as you summarized the fastqc results in Step 3 using multiQC, the same can be done with the results from fastq_screen.
-Rerunning multiqc and you will get a report that incorporates both fastqc and fastq_screen outputs, as long as these outputs are in the same directory." %}
+Rerunning multiqc will generate a new report that incorporates both fastqc and fastq_screen outputs, as long as these outputs are in the same directory." %}

 ## Optional: filtering reads